-All School employees are strictly prohibited from transporting School students in the employees' personal vehicles or any other mode of transportation operated by the employee.
+All School employees are strictly prohibited from transporting School students in the employees' personal vehicles.
 In an emergency situation wherein a student is in immediate danger, a School employee may transport the endangered student so long as (1) there are at least 2 School employees in the child's presence at all times, (2) School staff have made at least 4 attempts to contact the student's parents (and any emergency contacts listed in the student's educational records) to arrange other transportation, and (3) at least 2 School employees ride in the transporting vehicle, including the driver.